-The MIR master’s course is offered to European and third country-students who fulfill the following requirements:
+The MIR master’s course is offered to European and third country-students who fulfil the following requirements:

 - Proven B2 minimum CEFR level English proficiency.
 Applicants whose native language is not English are required prove their English proficiency by one of the following ways (the document must not be older than 3 years):

 - TOEFL (scores 90 IBT or higher, 220 CBT or higher, 550 PBT or higher),

 - Cambridge Advanced English Test (score B or higher),

 - IELTS (score 6.5 or higher),